Joseph Clifford Fenton: Works

-The 21st century has seen something of a revival of interest in Fenton's books.
+The 21st century has seen something of a revival of interest in Fenton's books by traditionalist Catholics.
 In 2006, The Catholic Church and Salvation, a scholarly in-depth explanation of the Catholic dogma "No Salvation Outside the Church", was republished by the Society of St. Pius V's Seminary Press in Round Top, New York.
 In 2016, We Stand with Christ was republished by Emmaus Road Publishing under the title Laying the Foundation: A Handbook of Catholic Apologetics and Fundamental Theology.
 Also in 2016, Christian D. Washburn (Associate Professor of Dogmatic Theology, at the Saint Paul Seminary School of Divinity, in St. Paul, MN) edited a collection of Fenton's essays from American Ecclesiastical Review under the title The Church of Christ: A Collection of Essays by Monsignor Joseph C. Fenton, published by Cluny Media, which has overseen the bulk of the revival in Fenton's works, releasing new editions of The Theology of Prayer and The Concept of Diocesan Priesthood, under the title The Diocesan Priest in the Church of Christ, and including Fenton's dissertation, "The Concept of Sacred Theology", in its Thomist Tradition Series, under the title What Is Sacred Theology?.

 During the first years of the Second Vatican Council, Fenton was a member of the preparatory Theological Commission, the Doctrinal Commission, the Commission on Faith and Morals and also a peritus.
 As a controversialist, he is best remembered for his aggressive opposition to John Courtney Murray, S.J., on religious freedom and on the relationship between church and State.
+However the Council endorsed Murray's position and rejected Fenton.
+Defeated and despondent, he resigned his academic roles and became a local parish priest.
 In December 1963, Fenton resigned as editor of the American Ecclesiastical Review "because of poor health" and became pastor of St. Patrick's Catholic Church in Chicopee Falls, Massachusetts.
-"He spent the remaining years of his life attacking from the pulpit the liberal reforms within the American church", according to one biographical source.
+"He spent the remaining years of his life attacking from the pulpit the liberal reforms within the American church".

 Fenton died of an acute heart attack, apparently in his sleep, on July 7, 1969.
-He is buried at St. Thomas Cemetery in Palmer, Massachusettss.
+He is buried at St. Thomas Cemetery in Palmer, Massachusetts.

 Joseph Clifford Fenton is sometimes confused with Fr.
 Francis E. Fenton (no relation), founder of the Orthodox Roman Catholic Movement.